Top board leaders resign after deadly Texas power outages

 The resignations are the first since the crisis began in Texas, and calls for wider firings remain in the aftermath of one of the worst power outages in U.S. history.

-All of the four board directors stepping down, including Chairwoman Sally Talberg, live outside of Texas, which only intensified criticism of the Electric Reliability Council of Texas.
-The resignations are effective Wednesday — a day before Texas lawmakers are set to question grid managers and energy officials about the failures during hearings at the state Capitol.
+All of the five board directors who are stepping down, including Chairwoman Sally Talberg, live outside of Texas, which only intensified criticism of the Electric Reliability Council of Texas.
+The resignations are effective Wednesday — a day before Texas lawmakers are expected to sharply question grid managers and energy officials about the failures during hearings at the state Capitol.

+Another candidate for a director position, who also does not live in Texas, said he was withdrawing his name.

-The board members acknowledged “concerns about out-of-state board leadership” in a letter to grid members and the state’s Public Utility Commission, which oversees ERCOT.
-During the crisis, ERCOT officials removed contact information for board members off the website, saying they had become the target of threats.
+Four of the departing board members acknowledged “concerns about out-of-state board leadership” in a letter to grid members and the state’s Public Utility Commission, which oversees ERCOT.
+During the crisis, ERCOT officials removed contact information for board members off its website, saying they had become the target of threats.

+The board members did not reflect on their own performance in the letter.

 “Our hearts go out to all Texans who have had to go without electricity, heat, and water during frigid temperatures and continue to face the tragic consequences of this emergency,” the letter read.

-There are 16 members in all of ERCOT’s board, which appoints officers who manage the grid manager’s day-to-day operations.
+There are a total of 16 members on ERCOT’s board, which appoints officers who manage the grid manager’s day-to-day operations.

 Historic snowfall and single-digit temperatures in Texas last week left millions without power and water for days.
-The storm was part of any icy blast across the Deep South t hat is blamed for at least 80 deaths.
+The storm was part of any icy blast across the Deep South t hat is blamed for more than 80 deaths, roughly half of which were in Texas.

-Republican Gov. Greg Abbott has put much of the blame for the outages on ERCOT and called for investigations.
+Republican Gov. Greg Abbott has largely blamed the outages on ERCOT and called for investigations.
 But the problems were wider than ERCOT, including power plants that were knocked offline by the extreme cold and natural gas producers didn’t protect wellheads from freezing.

 “The lack of preparedness and transparency at ERCOT is unacceptable, and I welcome these resignations,” Abbott said in a statement.
 “The State of Texas will continue to investigate ERCOT and uncover the full picture of what went wrong, and we will ensure that the disastrous events of last week are never repeated.”

 ERCOT president Bill Magness has said Texas’ power grid — which is uniquely isolated from the rest of the U.S. — was on the brink of collapse in the early hours of Feb.
 15 as power plants froze in the cold and a record demand for electricity to heat home overwhelmed the system.
-He has defended the outages as a necessity, while Abbott has accused ERCOT of misleading Texas about the readiness of the grid as the storm approached.
+He has defended the outages as a necessity, while Abbott has accused ERCOT of misleading Texas about the readiness of the grid.

+As governor, Abbott picks the commissioners of the Public Utility Commission that oversees ERCOT.
+The selection of “unaffiliated” ERCOT board members — like most of those who are resigning — must be approved by the PUC.

+According to tax filings from 2018, Cramton received $87,000 in compensation and worked an average of five hours a week.
+Bulger got $65,250 and worked an average of eight hours a week.
+Three others on the board at the time were paid between $92,600 and $100,100, though it was not immediately known how many hours they worked.
+ERCOT valued Magness’ total compensation that year at $883,264.

 After ERCOT removed board members’ information from the website, Magness conceded it was public information in a call last week with reporters but did not describe the nature of the threats.